Harboring Runaway Child: Texas Penal Code §25.06

 In Texas, Harboring Runaway Child applies to children younger than 18 years old who escaped from state custody or who left home without the consent of the child’s parent or guardian.

 Have you been charged with Harboring Runaway Child?
-Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.
+Call us today at (888) 239-9305 to discuss legal representation.

 The law applies to runaways who are voluntarily absent.
 So, if you take the child out of a home involuntarily, the state would prosecute under the Kidnapping or similar law.
 The law requires the state to prove criminal negligence in order to obtain a conviction.